 sudo sysctl --system

-vm.vfs_cache_pressure=500 – increases cache pressure, which increases the tendency of the kernel to reclaim memory used for caching of directory and inode objects.
-You will use less memory over a longer period of time.
+vm.vfs_cache_pressure=500 – increases cache pressure, which increases the tendency of the kernel to reclaim memory used for caching directory and inode objects.
+You will use less memory over a longer period.
 The performance hit is negated by the downside of swapping sooner.

 vm.swappiness=100 – Increasing how aggressively the kernel will swap memory pages since we are using ZRAM first.